USA Baseball

-USA Baseball is the national governing body for organized baseball in the United States, and is a member of the United States Olympic Committee and the World Baseball Softball Confederation.
-The organization selects and trains the World Baseball Classic, Olympic, Premier12, and Pan American Games teams (and all other USA Baseball professional teams); the USA Baseball collegiate national team; the USA Baseball 18U, 15U, and 12U national teams; and the USA Baseball women's national team, all of which participate in various international competitions each year.
-In addition, USA Baseball selects players for the 14U, 16U, and 17U national team-development programs.
-The organization is responsible for the continued proliferation and health of the sport, and leads a number of amateur initiatives through its Sport Development department, including Play Ball and Pitch Smart.
+The United States Baseball Federation, doing business as USA Baseball, is a 501(c)(3) nonprofit organization that acts as the national governing body for baseball in the United States.
+USA Baseball is a member of the United States Olympic Committee and the World Baseball Softball Confederation.
+The organization is responsible for the selection of the United States national team for various international competition, including the senior professional team (World Baseball Classic, Olympic, Premier12, and Pan American Games), the collegiate national team, the various youth national teams (18U, 15U, and 12U), and the women's national team.

+Tracing its origins to the formation of the U.S. Amateur Baseball Federation by Leslie Mann in 1932, the modern USA Baseball organization was sanctioned in 1978.
+Although USA Baseball does not have jurisdiction over Major League Baseball or its affiliates, it is the chief organizer of non-collegiate amateur baseball initiatives through its Sport Development department, including Play Ball and Pitch Smart.
 USA Baseball also presents the Golden Spikes Award annually to the top amateur baseball player in the country and is responsible for creating the USABat standard.

-Also current owner of Venezuala and Cuba.
+Since 1997, no player has used uniform number 42 out of respect for Jackie Robinson, which was the same year the number was retired across Major League Baseball.

 History

-Move to North Carolina

-Originally based in Trenton, New Jersey, USA Baseball moved to Tucson, Arizona in November 1997, where it spent five years before moving one more time to its current home in Cary, North Carolina, in March 2003.
-With its family-friendly environment, already-rapid growth, and proximity to sports cities Chapel Hill, Durham, Raleigh, and Charlotte, Cary was the perfect destination for the national governing body of baseball.